 For instance, your Mother’s birthday or your anniversary?

-Properly maintained temperatures of produce inhibits pathogen growth and reduces the risk of spoilage.
+Properly maintained temperatures of produce inhibit pathogen growth and reduce the risk of spoilage.
 In an industry where efficiency and profit margins are constantly scrutinized, it is important to ensure the quality of your product.

 The potential of wasted product, reputation damage, and government regulation is a lot to manage.

 But how does a food-related company respond to these risks?
 One such way is to utilize technology that will monitor, track, and record temperatures while food is in transit or storage.

 Systems like these utilize sensors designed to monitor and gather data.
 Typically, these sensors are built into handheld devices that store collected information in the cloud.
 The stored data is instantly accessible for management to monitor.
 Additionally, the FDA demands that 2-years’ worth of records be on hand during an inspection.
 Instead of sifting through copious piles and file drawers of paper, the information can be pulled directly from the database and presented to the inspectors.

 Food-related companies owe it to themselves to be proactive and ditch the old days of manually tracking and recording temperature data.
 Utilizing this type of technology ensures consistency, transparency, and quality.
 Not to mention the increase in efficiency and savings over time.

 Also, I’m not suggesting you buy this technology to store data regarding special dates in your personal life – but it might help repair your relationship with Mom.